 \subsubsection{Construction of the $TT_k$ gate}

-In the following, we will construct a quantum gate, that simulates the trick taking in the case of a \emph{totally ordered} $k$-element subset of cards in the trick.
-We introduce a gate, which implements moving cards from the table onto the round-winner's stack.
-Again, we will later facilitate the controlled version of this gate.
+In the following, a quantum gate is constructed that simulates trick taking in the case of a \emph{totally ordered} $k$-element subset of cards in the trick.
+A gate is introduced that implements moving cards from the table onto the round winner's stack.
+Again, the uncontrolled gate will later be extended to a controlled version.

-Here we make use of the fact that we can arrange the card order in our encoding in such a way, that for a totally ordered subset, a higher card is always left of the lower cards, i.e. the leftmost cards will win the trick.
+Here, the fact is used that the card order can be arranged in the encoding such that, for a totally ordered subset, a higher card is always located to the left of the lower cards, i.e., the leftmost card wins the trick.

-The uncontrolled version of the $TT_k$ gate is a $(2+1)k$-qubit gate which acts on those parts of the card-state that are associated with the location of the card, i.e. $\ket{q_sq_t}$.
+The uncontrolled version of the $TT_k$ gate is a $(2+1)k$-qubit gate that acts on those parts of the card state associated with the location of the card, i.e., $\ket{q_sq_t}$.

-Trick taking consists of two distinct steps: First, we have to transfer the cards from the table to the stack, i.e. evolving the card state $\ket{q_sq_t}=\ket{01}$ to the card state $\ket{q_sq_t}=\ket{11}$ for each of the $k$ cards.
-For a single card this is achieved simply by a Pauli-X gate on the stack qubit $q_s$.
+Trick taking consists of two distinct steps: First, each of the $k$ cards is transferred from the table to the stack by evolving its location state from $\ket{q_sq_t}=\ket{01}$ to $\ket{q_sq_t}=\ket{11}$.
+For a single card, this is achieved simply by applying a Pauli-X gate to the stack qubit $q_s$.

-Secondly, we have to identify the winner of the trick and assure that all player-qubits of the associated cards are set to the state of the winner's player-qubit.
-Suppose the trick consists of cards with indices $i_1<i_2 < \ldots < i_k$.
-Due to the total order w.r.t. trick-taking, all player qubits $\ket{q_0^{(i_l)}q_1^{(i_l)}}$ for $l\ge 2$ have to be set to the same state as $\ket{q_0^{(i_1)}q_1^{(i_1)}}$.
-We have to work around the No-Cloning Theorem by using knowledge of the particular states of the player-qubits: \begin{description} \item[$k=2$] In the case of two players, only one qubit $\ket{q_p}$ is necessary in the encoding of the players.
-It suffices to apply a Pauli-$X$ gate to $\ket{q_p^{(i_2)}}$ because we know that $\ket{q_p^{(i_1)}}$ and $\ket{q_p^{(i_2)}}$ are initially in orthogonal states.
+The next step is to identify the winner of the trick and set the player qubits of all associated cards to the winner's player-qubit state.
+Suppose that the trick consists of cards with indices $i_1<i_2 < \ldots < i_k$.
+Due to the total order with respect to trick taking, all player qubits $\ket{q_0^{(i_l)}q_1^{(i_l)}}$ for $l\ge 2$ have to be set to the same state as $\ket{q_0^{(i_1)}q_1^{(i_1)}}$.
+Since the relevant player-qubit states are known, the No-Cloning Theorem can be avoided by the following construction: \begin{description} \item[$k=2$] In the case of two players, only one qubit $\ket{q_p}$ is necessary for encoding the players.
+It suffices to apply a Pauli-$X$ gate to $\ket{q_p^{(i_2)}}$ because $\ket{q_p^{(i_1)}}$ and $\ket{q_p^{(i_2)}}$ are known to be initially in orthogonal states.

-\item[$k>2$] In the case of three (or more) players we necessarily need ancilla qubits, since $k-1$ orthogonal states (corresponding to the losing players) are all mapped to the same state (the player-state of the winner).
+\item[$k>2$] In the case of three or more players, auxiliary qubits are necessary, since $k-1$ orthogonal states corresponding to the losing players are all mapped to the same state, namely the player state of the winner.